Lydia White (actress): Career

-White made television debut in an episode of the BBC Three series Clique in 2018.
+White made her television debut in an episode of the BBC Three series Clique in 2018.
 This was followed by her professional stage debut in 2019 as Bella in the UK premiere of the musical Rags at the Hope Mill Theatre in Manchester, working with Bronagh Lagan.
 She also appeared in CinderELLA at the Nuffield Theatre, Southampton.
 She was then an understudy for Molly Lynch's Cathy in The Last Five Years at Southwark Playhouse in early 2020.

 In 2021, White starred as Jo March in the UK premiere of the Little Women musical adaptation at the Park Theatre in London, reuniting with Bronagh Lagan alongside Hana Ichijo, Anastasia Martin, and Mary Moore as the other March sisters.
 In 2022, she appeared in Whistle Down the Wind at the Watermill Theatre and A Christmas Carol at the Old Vic.
 In 2023, she joined the West End cast of Matilda the Musical at the Cambridge Theatre as Miss Honey.